mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 {{"demo": "pages/components/data-grid/columns/RenderCellGrid.js", "bg": "inline"}}

-#### Render Edit Cell
+#### Render edit cell

-As `renderCell` for the view mode, the grid render an input field in edit mode.
+The `renderCell` render function allows customizing the rendered in "view mode" only.
-To customize the edit component, set the `renderEditCell` function.
+For the "edit mode", set the `renderEditCell` function to customize the edit component.

-_Check the [editing page](/components/data-grid/editing) for more details about editing_
+Check the [editing page](/components/data-grid/editing) for more details about editing.

 #### Expand cell renderer